 His eyes get even wider.
 She didn’t think that was possible.
 He’s staring down into her eyes, and seeing… God knows what.
 She isn’t sorry, she isn’t about to apologize, and she will explain if he asks, but she isn’t afraid to let him look, either.

-Finally Quiet, Grace thinks, giddily.
+Finally Quiet, she thinks, giddily.

 He does, actually, know how to just sit, without talking at all.
 She wasn’t sure about that.
 It’s such a white person’s habit, really, always filling the air.
 Some of the people she’s sat with here in Pen’s living room, they may not speak for an hour, just listening to the crickets through the screen door, sniffing the breeze, watching the sun go down.
 Although right now, she thinks, hearing the house creak and shift like a wooden ship under the increasing force of the wind, she could use some distraction.

 It’s amazing, really, because he’s sweet and charming and smells like horses and dogs and some sort of herbal… shampoo, maybe?
 He’s just quiet enough, under the bluster and the sparkle, to listen.
-It’s been a really long time since anyone has listened to Grace.
+It’s been a really long time since anyone has listened to Claudia.
 Well, anyone adult, anyway.
 She’s not sure if she has anything to say.

 “Do you think we could move over to the corner?” she requests quietly, indicating what is probably the only unpopulated bit of the house.
 Maybe someone has gone to the bathroom.
 Well, they can just have the chair.